haskellfoundation/error-message-index/CONTRIBUTING.md

 Pull requests that make it easier to understand or navigate are very welcome.
 The main generator `site.hs` is formatted using [Ormolu](https://github.com/tweag/ormolu).

+## Reference: How to Document a GHC Error Code

+[FIXME I don't know how, or why, to follow these steps.
+Can someone who's submitted a message explain it?]

+To document a new error code, the following workflow can be convenient.
+ 1. Choose a code that you'd like to document, say `GHC-123`
+ 2. [FIXME: This is not an actionable step] One of the following modules in the `compiler` directory of the GHC source tree will have a method called `diagnosticCode` in the instance of `Diagnostic`:
+   * `GHC.Tc.Errors.Ppr` (error constructors starting `Tc`)
+   * `GHC.Driver.Errors.Ppr` (error constructors starting `Driver`)
+   * `GHC.Parser.Errors.Ppr` (error constructors starting `Pc`)
+   * `GHC.HsToCore.Errors.Ppr` (error constructors starting `Ds`)
+ 3. Once the code has been found, identify the error datatype constructor that produces it.
+ 4. The documentation for the constructor will be in one of the following modules.
+Read the Haddock for an explanation of the error's meaning:
+   * `GHC.Tc.Errors.Types`
+   * `GHC.Driver.Errors.Types`
+   * `GHC.Parser.Errors.Types`
+   * `GHC.HsToCore.Errors.Types`
+ 5. Find the pretty-printer for the error constructor in the `X.Ppr` module.
+This will give an idea of how the message looks when rendered.
+ 6. Grep the `testsuite` directory for the error text to find examples that trigger the error.
+ 7. Follow the instructions below to create a page with an explanation and examples.